Celeste

 For house district 59Working for the Wasatch Back and the people who call it home.

-Celeste Johnson is the former two-term mayor of Midway, a wife, mother of four, and a fierce advocate for the people and spaces that make the Wasatch Back home.
+Celeste Johnson is the former two-term mayor of Midway with 8+ years of local leadership experience.
+She is a wife, mother of four, and a fierce advocate for the people and spaces that make the Wasatch Back home.
+Her tenure as Midway Mayor was marked by open space preservation, smart growth planning, and transparent leadership that earned her unopposed re-election.

-She is running for Utah House District 59 to center local voices in decision-making, protect the character of our communities, and make sure growth and land-use policies work for the people who live and work here — not developers at the state legislature.
+She is running for Utah House District 59 — representing the communities of Midway, Oakley, and surrounding areas — to center local voices in decision-making, protect the character of our communities, and make sure growth and land-use policies work for the people who live and work here.
+Celeste believes local control, open space preservation, affordable housing solutions, and transparent government are essential to the Wasatch Back's future.

 Two Open Space Bonds